 January 9th, 2007 marked the beginning of the smartphone age.
-Apple launched the original iPhone to much fan fair.
-In retrospect, it was the start point for changes to our world more dramatic than even the biggest Apple fans could have imagined.
+Apple launched the original iPhone to much fanfare.
+In retrospect, it was the starting point for changes to our world more dramatic than even the biggest Apple fans could have imagined.

-The internet won't be constrained to a glowing glass rectangle, but will blanket our physical world.
+Whatever you call it, the internet won't be constrained to a glowing glass rectangle but will blanket our physical world.
 Its structure will define new virtual worlds and experiences.
 It will always be in our field of view.

 If the trends, incumbents, and networks of the smartphone era continue unchallenged, we won't like the answers to those questions.
 The stakes are nearly impossible to overstate.
 To have the future that we want, we must build it.